 Over-coaching.
 If your student sounds like they are reciting answers, the interview will go poorly regardless of what those answers say.

 Wearing clothes they are visibly uncomfortable in.
-Dress should be neat and respectful — but if your student spends the whole interview tugging at a collar, it is distracting.
+Dress should be neat and respectful, but if your student spends the whole interview tugging at a collar, it is distracting.
 Smart-casual is usually right.
+(For international applicants, cultural norms around formality vary; when in doubt, ask the admissions office.)

 Letting nerves take over without acknowledgment.
 Some students are visibly anxious.
 It is completely acceptable to say, early in the interview: “I’m a little nervous – I really want to come to this school.”
 That kind of honesty is charming, not a weakness.